Encoding Predictability and Legibility for Style-Conditioned Diffusion Policy: Evaluation

 where $\hat{D}$ and $\hat{E}$ are the normalized detachment and efficiency scores.
 The weight $w_{amb}$ is modeled as a continuous sigmoid function of the Euclidean distance $j$ between the goals $g^*$ and $g^-$, which is also normalized using the Min-Max method:

-This formulation allows for a fluid transition between behavioral modes based on the environment's spatial configuration, to quantify the agent’s ability to adapt its motion style to the specific geometric requirements of the scene.
-In our evaluation, we set the steepness parameter $u=2.5$ and the midpoint distance $x_0=0.5$.
+This formulation allows for a fluid transition between behavioral modes based on the environment's spatial configuration, quantifying the agent’s ability to adapt its motion style to the specific geometric requirements of the scene.
+In our evaluation, we set the steepness parameter $u=2.5$ to ensure a fluid yet distinct transition between behavioral modes, and the midpoint distance $x_0=0.5$ as it is the center of the normalized distance domain.